FlorianxJ/Accelerometer-Mouse/README.md

-It´s the same as tilt based mouse, but uses integration, it is more prone to drift, but recieved a lot of optimations.
+It´s the same as the tilt based mouse, but uses integration of calculated speed values, whitout degrading of the calculated values.
+It is more prone to drift, but recieved a lot of optimations.
-It is untested but probably works.
+It is untested but probably works, with minimal modifications required.